AnhoniCode/Intern-CODES/README.md

 3.Chatbot_gemini.py is the Gemini chatbot (additionaly with streamlit webinterface)

-4.fifa_wc2026 is the app for webscrapping
+4.fifa_wc2026.py is the app for webscrapping using streamlit

 5. THE following Libraries in Streamlit_requirements.txt libraries are neccessary for the working of streamlit codes